jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   - convert strings to numbers
   - subtract one number from another

-* I uncomment the test to show the :doc:`/exceptions/TypeError` I have been trying to solve, then change the ``duration`` function with what I have learned to see if it makes the test pass
+* I uncomment the test to show the :doc:`/exceptions/TypeError` I have been trying to solve, then add the conversion using `int <https://docs.python.org/3/library/functions.html?highlight=int#int>`_ constructor to the ``duration`` function to see if it makes the test pass

   .. code-block:: python